Artist

 How much does Tim Hecker make in a year?

-Tim Hecker is modeled at $85K-$330K/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Tim Hecker is estimated at $85K-$330K/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Tim Hecker still make money?